ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 ```

 This is similar what we did with two numbers parsed from `Result`.
 But as we can see this is quickly becoming hard to reason about.
-Luckily Rust gives you a simpler way to do this.
+Luckily Rust gives us a simpler way to do this.

 ### The question mark operator

 Rust has the [question mark operator](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-question-mark-operator) (`?`) which allows you to simply
 return an error or extract a success value.
 You can think of it as an `unwrap` on `Ok` with an immediate return on `Err` instead of panic-ing.
-Here's the definition of
-`and_numbers_2` which uses the `?` operator:
+Here's another the definition of `and_numbers` which uses the `?` operator:

 ```{.rust .scrollx}
 fn add_numbers_2(one: &str, two: &str, three: &str) -> Result<u32, ParseIntError> {